lowRISC/opentitan/hw/ip/aes/doc/_index.md

 The KEM generates the next 128/192/256-bit full key in parallel to the actual encryption/decryption based on the current full key or the initial key (for the first encryption round).
 The actual 128-bit round key is then extracted from this full key.

-Generating the keys on-the-fly allows for lower storage requirements and smaller circuit area but comes at the price of an initial delay before doing decryption whenever the key is changed.
+Generating the keys on-the-fly allows for lower storage requirements and smaller circuit area but comes at the price of an initial delay before doing ECB **decryption** whenever the key is changed.
 During this phase, the KEM cycles through all full keys to obtain the start key for decryption (equals the key for final round of encryption).
 The duration of this delay phase corresponds to the latency required for encrypting one 16B block.
 During this initial phase, the cipher data path is kept idle.